next-exp/sw-docs/docs/source/esmeralda.rst

 The left panel displays the 3D distribution of the ``CHITS/highTh`` hits, while the right one corresponds to its [15, 15, 15] :math:`{\text{mm}}^3` voxelized track, according to the algorithm.
 It is straightforward to realize that the result of this reconstruction is much more naive than the one obtained after running the full processing chain that includes the deconvolution.

-The city concludes storing all the information commented before in different tables of a unique hdf5 file, as described in the :ref:`Output <Esmeralda output>` subsection.
+Once the blobs are computed for the high threshold hits (following the same exact procedure as the one explained in :doc:`isaura`), the city concludes storing  all the information obtained during the city in different tables of a unique hdf5 file, as described in the :ref:`Output <Esmeralda output>` subsection.